 Dr. Martha Nussbaum considers herself a professional in philosophy; however, she also shows signs of narcissism.
 She has an exaggerated sense of self-importance with fantasies about her success and little empathy for other people’s experiences.
 Also, Nussbaum is known for creating high expectations among her students (she has pushed some students to suicide).
 Furthermore, she has failed several times when attempting to publish academic papers or books — but this hasn’t seemed to faze her enough to consider working on a different career path.

+Easily one of the most famous narcissists in history.
 The Reality TV star became a household name by starring in Keeping Up with the Kardashians.
 She has been noted for her vanity, as evidenced by her frequent social media selfies and reputation for dramatic weight loss efforts (e.g., enduring a strict diet for 72 days to lose 60 pounds).

 Multiple psychology professionals and other credible sources named Morgan as a narcissistic personality.
 He has proven that he possesses many characteristics associated with pathological narcissism; we’ve witnessed how he constantly seeks validation from others and craves attention — predominantly positive — like there’s no tomorrow.